-(a) If (i) the Trustee shall resign, shall be removed, shall be dissolved, or shall become otherwise incapable of acting hereunder, (ii) the Trustee shall be taken under the control of any public officer or officers, or (ii) a receiver shall be appointed for the Trustee by a court, then a successor Trustee shall be appointed by the Corporation (with the agreement of the County if there is no Event of Default and no Event of Nonappropriation under the Facilities Agreement); provided, that if a successor Trustee is not so appointed within ten days after (a) a noice of resignation or any instrument or document of removal is received by the Corporation as provided in Sections 6.6 and 6.7 hereof, respectively, or (b) the Trustee is and case, as provided abvec, then, so long as the Corporation shall not have appointed a successor Trustee, the Holders of a majority in aggregate principal amount of the Outstanding Bonds not paid or provided for may designate a successor Trustee by an instrument or document of a successor Trustee, shall be made pursuant to the foregoing provisions of this Section within 60 days of the occurrence of any event listed in Section 6.8(a)(i)-(iii), the Holder of any Outstanding Bond hereunder or any retiring Trustee may apply to any court of competent jurisdicition to appoint a successor Trustee.
-Such court may thereupon, after such notice, if any, as such court may deem proper and prescribe, appoint a successor Trustee.

-(b) Every successor Trustee appointed pursuant to this Section shall (i) be a trust company or bank having the powers of a trust company, (ii) be in good standing within the State or the United States, (iii) be duly authorized to exercise trust powers within the State or the United States, (iv) have a reported mechanic's and other liens relating to the Project Facilities, (iii) to obtain and maintain insurance for the Project Facilities and pay premiums therefor, and (iv) generally, to make payments and incur expenses in the event that the County fails to do so as required by such Facilities Agreement.
+- (a) If (i) the Trustee shall resign, shall be removed, shall be dissolved, or shall become otherwise incapable of acting hereunder, (ii) the Trustee shall be taken under the control of any public officer or officers, or (iii) a receiver shall be appointed for the Trustee by a court, then a successor Trustee shall be appointed by the Corporation (with the agreement of the County if there is no Event of Default and no Event of Nonappropriation under the Facilities Agreement); provided, that if a successor Trustee is not so appointed within ten days after (a) a notice of resignation or any instrument or document of removal is received by the Corporation as provided in Sections 6.6 and 6.7 hereof, respectively, or (b) the Trustee is dissolved, taken under control, becomes otherwise incapable of acting or a receiver is appointed, in each case, as provided above, then, so long as the Corporation shall not have appointed a successor Trustee, the Holders of a majority in aggregate principal amount of the Outstanding Bonds not paid or provided for may designate a successor Trustee by an instrument or document or concurrent instruments in documents in writing signed by or on behalf of those Holders.
+If no appointment of a successor Trustee shall be made pursuant to the foregoing provisions of this Section within 60 days of the occurrence of any event listed in Section 6.8(a)(i)-(iii), the Holder of any Outstanding Bond hereunder or any retiring Trustee may apply to any court of competent jurisdiction to appoint a successor Trustee.
+Such court may thereupon, after such notice, if any, as such court may deep myoper and prescribe, appoint a successor Trustee. - (b) Every successor Trustee appointed pursuant to this Section shall (i) be a trust company or bank hanging the powers of a trust company, (ii) be in good standing within the State or the United States, (iii) be duly authorized to exercise trust powers within the State or the United States, (iv) have a reported mechanic's and other liens relating to the Project Facilities, (iii) to obtain and maintain insurance for the Project Facilities and pay premiums therefor, and (iv) generally, to make payments and incur expenses in the event that the County fails to do so as required by such Facilities Agreement.
 The Trustee may make those advances but shall not be required to do so (and may require indemnification to its satisfaction) pursuant to Sections 6.1(e) (iv) and 6.2(j) hereof, but without prejudice to any rights of the Trustee as assignee of the Corporation against the County for failure of the County to do so.